Act 6 Act 3, Part 3 of 8 or so I hope but I really don’t know

-Despite being supposedly part of Jake’s subconscious mind, this version of Dirk actually understands what happened with Jane, which kind of suggests otherwise about that thing’s nature.
+Despite being supposedly part of Jake’s subconscious mind, this version of Dirk actually understands what happened with Jane, which kind of suggests he isn’t entirely the product of Jake’s imagination.
 I almost think the subconscious mind stuff is really just what he says to mess with Jake since his personality really isn’t much more different from being a more sarcastic version of Dirk.

 Then Aranea arrives to the scene and the two get into yet another ridiculous one-sided argument.
 It’s mostly about erections but I guess it’s still quite a way to end this thing?
 It leads into the weirdest scene transition yet: